 PhD Research Opportunities

-To apply for a PhD you must complete a Research Application - GCU Postgraduate Application Form.
+To apply for a PhD project please complete the GCU Research Application Form

-If you require further information about a project, please contact the Staff Contact for that project using the email address in the project summary.
+If you require further information about a project, please refer to the staff contact in the project summary.
 Applicants shortlisted for a PhD will be contacted for an interview.

 School of Health and Life Sciences